Edward Jay Wang, PhD

 TEDxSJI: What if we can live in a world where we can track our health like the way we do with the weather?

-HCII Seminar: Elevating Access to Remote Health Monitoring Fairly
+Research Talk: Elevating Access to Remote Health Monitoring Fairly (CMU HCII Seminar)

-I am a Tenure Track Faculty at UCSD’s Electrical and Computer Engineering department and the Design Lab as an Assistant Professor.
+I am a Tenure Track Faculty at UC San Diego in the Electrical and Computer Engineering department and the Design Lab as a jointly appointed Assistant Professor.
 I am the PI of the UCSD Digital Health Technologies Lab.
 I am affiliated with the CSE department, Center for Wireless and Population Health Systems (CWPHS), Center for Wearable Systems (CWS), and serve as a Board of Director for the Center for Mental Health Technology (MHTech).
-I am also the Founder of two digital health companies born out of technologies developed in my academic laboratory: Billion Labs Inc. and Motion Minder Inc.
+I am also the Founder of two digital health companies born out of technologies developed in my academic laboratory: Billion Labs Inc. (NIH Funded) and Motion Minder Inc.

 Contact me at: ejaywang {at} ucsd {dot} edu